-Dr. Dawn Prentice has been a registered nurse for over 30 years and has experience in a variety of roles: staff nurse, clinical nurse specialist, administrator and researcher.
-The majority of her clinical experiences have been in settings caring for older adults.
-Dawn is also the Associate Editor for Perspectives: The Journal of the Canadian Gerontological Nursing Association.
+Dr. Dawn Prentice is a registered nurse and has experience in a variety of nursing roles with the majority of her clinical experiences spent in settings caring for older adults.
+Her current research is focused on nursing roles and scope of practice as well as interprofessional practice.
+Dawn is the Editor-in-Chief for Perspectives: The Journal of the Canadian Gerontological Nursing Association.

 - Inter and Intraprofessional Collaborative Education and Practice